On the quasi-isometric classification of locally compact groups: Abstract

 \section{Abstract}

-This paper addresses the quasi-isometry classification of locally compact groups, with an emphasis on amenable hyperbolic locally compact groups.
+This (quasi-)survey addresses the quasi-isometry classification of locally compact groups, with an emphasis on amenable hyperbolic locally compact groups.
 This encompasses the problem of quasi-isometry classification of homogeneous negatively curved manifolds.
+A main conjecture provides a general description; an extended discussion reduces this conjecture to more specific statements.

-We state several conjectures; one classifying homogeneous negatively curved manifolds up to quasi-isometry, one claiming that a homogeneous negatively curved manifold quasi-isometric to a homogenous graph of finite valency has to be quasi-isometric to a rank 1 symmetric space.
-In the course of the paper, we provide statements of quasi-isometric rigidity for general symmetric spaces of non-compact type and also discuss accessibility issues in the realm of compactly generated locally compact groups.
+In the course of the paper, we provide statements of quasi-isometric rigidity for general symmetric spaces of noncompact type and also discuss accessibility issues in the realm of compactly generated locally compact groups.